Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/README.md

 - **Version-aware artifacts**: v3 modules declare version information and prior-version links (useful for tracking evolution across releases).

 ## Use Cases
-So far, we have demonstrated the broad applicability of PRIMA by presenting two different use cases: (i) the mapping of the FAIRification workflow applied to Scanning Tunneling Microscope (STM) images from data acquisition to data analysis and (ii) the PRIMA alignment of the fabrication processes ontologies applied to metallic biomaterials recorded in the Herbie Electronic Laboratory Notebook (ELN).
+So far, we have demonstrated the broad applicability of PRIMA by presenting three different use cases: (i) the mapping of the FAIRification workflow applied to Scanning Tunneling Microscope (STM) images from data acquisition to data analysis, (ii) the PRIMA alignment of the fabrication processes ontologies applied to metallic biomaterials recorded in the Herbie Electronic Laboratory Notebook (ELN), and (iii) the alignment of a Discrete Dislocation Dynamics (DDD) simulation modeled with the Dislocation Ontology (DISO) to the PRIMA Computational Workflow module.

 ### Use case 1: Scanning Tunneling Microscopy (STM) Images